haleyhfeng/cmpe258-deep_learning/HW4/README.md

 # HW 4

-**Objective**: Build a 3 layer Feed Forward Neural Network (with relu nonlinearity) to train on MNIST dataset.
+**Objective**: Build a 3 layer Feed Forward Neural Network to train on MNIST dataset.

 **Build with**:
 * _**Pure Numpy**_ (1)